CatalinPlesu/StoryMap/readme.md

 This application enables users to interact with a dynamic map and associated entities such as characters, items, and vehicles.
 Core Requirements include image uploads, character location tracking, attribute isplay, timeline-based movement visualization, and support for overlays, zooming, and flexible timeframes.

+## Obtaining the software
+Download the latest release from [release page](https://github.com/CatalinPlesu/StoryMap/releases) Launch the StoryMap.Presentation.exe (on Linux without exe) The page is located on [http://localhost:5044/](http://localhost:5044/) Alternatively run the program with dotnet run

 Creating
 ![alt text](<md/Peek 2024-12-31 18-27.gif>)